rana/tms/README.md

 > Figure 2.
 An analogy of a data type as a box, and the gift in the box as the data that's used.

-The gift in the box is what we want, but computer chips are physically etched to work with convenient-sized boxes.
+The gift in the box is what we want.
+Computer chips are physically etched to work with convenient-sized boxes.
 The box is convenient.
 It works.
 And we carry it around.

 The gift in the box is so useful, we decide to do more things with more gifts.